GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 <br/>

 1. Navigate to <a href="https://openghgmap.net/">OpenGHGmap</a> and wait until the data is loaded (coloring the base map)
-2. Specify the search area by zooming in with the mouse wheel
+2. Specify the search area by zooming in with the mouse wheel and moving the map with left-click
-3. Click on the three stripes to open the menue (upper right corner)
-4. Hover over the region you want to see data from and write down the red value
+3. Hover over the region you want to see data from and you'll get a red value which shows the total CO2 emissions in tonnes for the year 2018
-5. Alternatively you can click on "About" on the right side and download the "allcountries.geojson.zip", but this is not required
+4. For convenience you can already put the value in the "Excelsheet.xlsx" which can be found inside the "project_data.zip" in the marked cell under "Emission value (t CO2/year)".
+This will be a step at "Part 3: Calculations" (see below)

 </details>